stanlemon/rest-bundle/Resources/doc/index.md

             public $name;
         }

-  2. Use the object registry, retrieve the _lemon.rest.object_registry_ service from the dependency injection container and then
+  2. Use the object registry, retrieve the _lemon_rest.object_registry_ service from the dependency injection container and then

         $objectRegistry->addClass('person', 'Lemon\TestBundle\Entity\Person');